rushikesh-sangar/Natural-language-processing/README.md

 # Natural language processing (NLP)

-This repository contains Python implementations of fundamental **Natural Language Processing (NLP)** concepts and techniques.
+This repository contains Python implementations of fundamental **Natural language processing (NLP)** concepts and techniques.
 The goal is to provide practical, hands-on examples for learning text processing, language understanding, and modern NLP workflows.

 ## 📌 Features